 American Alsatian males are much larger than females.
 Both genders are laid-back and loving.

-If you’re seeking a well-mannered and devoted canine companion, the American Alsatian could be perfect for you.
+If you’re seeking a well-mannered and devoted canine companion, the American Alsatian could be perfect.
 This huge sweetheart loves children, other pets, and spending time with his family.
 Consider adding an American Alsatian to your home today!

 Featured Image Credit: BGSmith, Shutterstock